This-Is-Prince/agent-other-sdks/docs/uniswap.md

 # Uniswap Plugin

-The Uniswap plugin enables your AI agent to interact with the Uniswap protocol for decentralized token swaps, liquidity provision, and price checks.
+The Uniswap plugin enables your AI agent to interact with Uniswap, a leading decentralized exchange protocol.
+It allows for token swapping across multiple EVM chains, including Ethereum, Polygon, Arbitrum, Base, Optimism, and more.

 ## API Usage

-To use the Uniswap plugin via the API, make a POST request to the `/goat/generate` endpoint with a natural language prompt related to Uniswap operations.
+To use the Uniswap plugin via the API, make a POST request to the `/goat/generate` endpoint with a natural language prompt related to token swapping.

 ### Required Parameters